Skip to main content

 Custom source

-1. Whole message — supply a single RFC 822 document.
+1. Whole message - Provide a complete RFC 822 document including all headers and body content.

-2. Per alternative — supply a text/plain, text/html, or other MIME alternative that you built yourself.
+2. Per alternative - Provide a pre-built MIME part for text/plain, text/html, or any other alternative content type.

 Always set an envelope